blepping/comfyui_overly_complicated_sampling/README.md

 #### Text Parameters

-Show in YAML with default values.
+Shown in YAML with default values.

 ```yaml
 # Noise scale.
 May not do anything currently.